DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 	- Must establish data input, data flow, and data output requirements with a designed security features in mind.

-	- Collusions are in this category when the chance that two unique inputs will produce the same output (MD5 and SHA-1 are vulnerable)
+	- Collisions are in this category when the chance that two unique inputs will produce the same output (MD5 and SHA-1 are vulnerable)

 - **Session replay attacks**